meisnate12/FantraxAPI/docs/intro.rst

 Overview
 ----------------------------------------------------------
-Unofficial Python bindings for the TMDb API.
+Unofficial Python bindings for the Fantrax API.
 The goal is to make interaction with the API as easy as possible while emulating the endpoints as much as possible

 Installation & Documentation